Antisexualism: Criticism

 Antisexualism drew sharp criticism from Bertrand Russell in his Marriage and Morals:

-According to Bertrand Russell, an anti-sexual attitude must be regarded as purely superstitious and those who first inculcated antisexualism must have suffered from a diseased condition of body or mind, or both (Marriage and Morals, chapter "CHRISTIAN ETHICS").
+According to Bertrand Russell, an anti-sexual attitude must be regarded as purely superstitious and those who first inculcated antisexualism must have suffered from a diseased condition of body or mind, or both.

 Anaphrodisiacs

-John Harvey Kellogg, the inventor of the "corn flakes" variety of breakfast cereal, was opposed to all forms of sexual activity, especially masturbation.
+John Harvey Kellogg, the inventor of the corn flakes variety of breakfast cereal, was opposed to all forms of sexual activity, especially masturbation.
 The Road to Wellville satirized his life and practices.
 According to some sources, the early Christian theologian Origen castrated himself to avoid temptation and remain pure.
-Female circumcision may have been developed to discourage women from having sex.